trallallero/sql_mate/README.md

 - fully translate from Italian to English
 - document it
 - handle dates in filters
-- mention used libraries in About window (Qt, Tiny AES in C, QXlsx)
+- mention used libraries in About window (Qt, Tiny AES in C, QXlsx, Heob64, dwarfstack64)

 NOTE: Tested only on Windows 11 using Postgresql